guy-roberts/blog-code-challenge/README.md

 ##Deployment instructions

-Deployment will be to heroku,  but these environment variables for SMTP will be needed so that emails can be sent.
+Deployment will be to heroku  but these environment variables for SMTP will be needed so that emails can be sent.
 These will be

 * BLOG_SMTP_DOMAIN=xxx@xxxxx
 * BLOG_SMTP_PASSWORD=xxxxxxxxxx